Evaluation of the Arkansas Tobacco Settlement Program

 Synthesis and Recommendations

-The research described in this report was sponsored by the Arkansas Tobacco Settlement Commission was conducted by RAND Health.
+The research reported here was prepared for the Arkansas Tobacco Settlement Commission and conducted by RAND Health.

 This document and trademark(s) contained herein are protected by law.
 This representation of RAND intellectual property is provided for noncommercial use only.
 Unauthorized posting of this publication online is prohibited; linking directly to this product page is encouraged.
 Permission is required from RAND to reproduce, or reuse in another form, any of its research documents for commercial purposes.
 For information on reprint and reuse permissions, please visit www.rand.org/pubs/permissions.